mbwolff/arcade_book/source/chapters/33_recursion/recursion.rst

 For example, a person might specify that a web program for recipes needs the ability to support ingredients and directions.
-A person familiar with recursion might state that each ingredient could itself be a recipes with other ingredients (that could be recipes.)
+A person familiar with recursion might state that each ingredient could itself be a recipe with other ingredients (that could be recipes.)
 The second system is considerably more powerful.